Robbery Bob: Plot

-helping him get out of jail by smashing the window, then the Strange Dealer says that Bob has to return the favor by stealing items from different houses and buildings.
+In prison, Bob meets a "Strange Dealer", who helps him out of jail.
+He requests Bob to return the favor by stealing items from different buildings.
+However, Strange Dealer traps Bob, and after he escapes, he calls the police to the Strange Dealer's house and escapes from his slavery.

-Later, he's calm down downtown when he runs into "Biff" and Bob, when he runs into him, ruined his ice cream, gets grabbed by him and then used to commit robberies for him, and then Bob himself enters Biff's apartment and sees the police in it, and when Biff arrives he starts beating up all these officers, and Bob, knowing that if they see him he's done for, steals everything he can and escapes.
+Later, the Bob is seen downtown, where he runs into Biff.
+Bob is grabbed by the Biff and is used to commit robberies for him.
+Bob enters into Biff's apartment and sees the police, before Biff fights the officers.
+Bob quickly steals everything he can and escapes.

-Then, he goes to a desert believing it is a safe sanctuary but Dr. Thievius catches him and makes him steal several components for many devices, but in one of those robberies, this Dr. accidentally tells him of a secret exit that Bob takes, while all this happens, the Dr. is begging him to come back and trying to blackmail him, and when Bob is going to escape, he activates the self-destruct system of the laboratory in which they had him, he manages to escape and the explosion blows the Dr. into the air.
+Then, Bob travels to a desert to seek safety, but Dr. Thievius captures and forces him to steal components for various devices.
+However, in one of those robberies, he accidentally tells Bob of a secret exit; while all this happens, Dr. Thievius is begging him to come back and trying to blackmail him, and before Bob escapes, he activates the self-destruct system of the laboratory.
+He manages to escape, and the explosion blows Dr. Thievius into the air.

-Reception and sequel
+Reception

-The game has a "mixed or average" score on Metacritic.
+Robbery Bob has a "mixed or average" score on Metacritic.

 The gameplay was received poorly.
-In a TouchArcade review, Brendan Saricks felt that the game's sneaking mechanic went from "real strong" to "a repetitive room-by-room hunt".
+In a TouchArcade review, Brendan Saricks felt that its sneaking mechanic went from "real strong" to "a repetitive room-by-room hunt".
 Saricks compared Robbery Bob to the 2011 video game The Last Rocket, criticizing that the game mechanics did not go together and that the gameplay was luck-based.
 James Nouch of Pocket Gamer thought the controls were "clumsy", while AJ Dellinger of Gamezebo thought they were "pretty fluid".
-Although he thought the dialogue was "cringeworthy", Dellinger found that the story was "intense", writing about the crimes Bob commits in the game.
+Although he thought the dialogue was "cringeworthy", Dellinger found that the story was "intense", writing about the crimes Bob commits.

 Robbery Bobs art style was met with criticism.
 Luke Larsen of Paste magazine described it as "tacky", presented through "cartoonish antics" and "forgettable characters".
 Dellinger said the graphics mostly consisted of smoothed "pixels from the '90s", and he stated that the plants were "drawings from kindergarteners".